GP registrars committee

 GP registrar indemnity

 GP registrars in England no longer need to purchase additional personal indemnity, under agreements secured by the BMA.
 Under the scheme, all GP registrars placed in GP settings for training purposes will automatically be covered for clinical negligence liabilities – no payments are required to benefit from the indemnity provided.
+Comprehensive personal indemnity cover for all GP registrars will be funded by HEE until qualification.
+Where a registrar's personal protection is currently provided by a medical defense organisation through a bulk-indemnity agreement, this will continue.

 In Scotland, as an employee of NHS Education for Scotland (NES), your indemnity will be provided by CNORIS for the duration of GP training.
 However, there are other professional activities which may not be covered by CNORIS.
 When GP registrars work in a hospital setting, they are normally covered by the NHS Hospital and Community Health Services indemnity against claims of medical negligence.
-You may not be covered by the indemnity for certain circumstance, for example, providing services for which you receive a separate fee.
+You may not be covered by the indemnity for certain circumstances, for example, providing services for which you receive a separate fee.

-GP registrars within Northern Ireland need to organise their own indemnity through their local Medical Defence Organisation (MDO), for both GPST2 and GPST3, and claim back this expenditure from NIMDTA.
+GP registrars within Northern Ireland need to organise their own indemnity through their local Medical Defense Organisation (MDO), for both GPST2 and GPST3, and claim back this expenditure from NIMDTA.
 It is important when discussing with your MDO you highlight Northern Ireland as your base, this ensures your cover will be correct, as registrars in Northern Ireland are not covered by Crown Indemnity.

 As part of their training, GP registrars in Wales now have part of their indemnity relating to civil claims made as a result of their work within their NHS training duties.
 This cover is provided by the Welsh Risk Pool General Medical Practice Indemnity Scheme.
 GP registrars will still need to obtain personal indemnity whilst outlining to such indemnifiers that they are employed under the Lead Employer for GP registrars in Wales and as such receive some indemnity cover via the Welsh Risk Pool.
-These remaining personal indemnity costs (e.g for criminal proceedings, Good Samaritan) can be claimed back under expenses (via the Sea e-expenses system) from the single lead employer when a GP registrar is in a GP placement (i.e. not when working in hospital placements).
+These remaining personal indemnity costs (e.g for criminal proceedings, Good Samaritan) can be claimed back under expenses (via the Sea e-expenses system) from the single lead employer when a GP registrar is on a GP placement (i.e. not when working in hospital placements).

 You can find out more about indemnity in all four nations here.